jfrog/charts/stable/artifactory/README.md

 ### Kubernetes Secret for Artifactory License
 You can deploy the Artifactory license as a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-Prepare a text file with the license written in it.
+Prepare a text file with the license written in it and create a Kubernetes secret from it.
 ```bash
 # Create the Kubernetes secret (assuming the local license file is 'art.lic')
 kubectl create secret generic artifactory-license --from-file=./art.lic